Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes: Discussion

+{There are some limitations of aCPMMH which form the basis of future research.
+For example, in each of our applications the associated latent process exhibits unimodal marginal distributions and linear dynamics between observation instants that are well approximated by the modified diffusion bridge construct.
+Extension to the multimodal case would require an importance proposal that captures the multimodality of the marginal distributions of the true bridge between observation instants.
+We refer the reader to the guided proposals of \cite{Meulen17} and \cite{schauer17} for possible candidate proposal processes.}

-This work can be extended in a number of ways.
-For example, methods based on adaptive proposals may be of benefit in both the parameter and latent state update steps.
-Proposal mechanisms that exploit gradient information may also be of interest.
+{Additional directions for future research include the use of methods based on adaptive proposals which may be of benefit in both the parameter and latent state update steps.
+Proposal mechanisms that exploit gradient information such as the Hamiltonian Monte Carlo (HMC) method \citep{duane87} may also be of interest.
 We note that in the case of $N=1$, it is possible to directly calculate the required log-likelihood gradient.
+For $N>1$, importance samples generated from $\pi(x^L |x^o, \theta)$ could be used to estimate}

+{For a general discussion on the use of particle filters for estimating log-likelihood gradients we refer the reader to \cite{poyiadjis11}; see also \cite{nemeth16}.
+A comparison of aCPMMH with approaches that target the joint posterior of the parameters and latent process also warrants further attention; see e.g. \cite{botha20} for an implmentation of the latter.}

 Although we have focussed on updating the latent states in separate blocks (single site updating), other blocking schemes may offer improved mixing efficiency.
 Alternatively, it might be possible to reduce the number of latent variables, for example, by only explicitly including latent states in the joint posterior at every (say) $k$th observation instant.
 The success of such a scheme is likely to depend on the accuracy of an importance sampler that covers $k$ observations, and whether or not the resulting likelihood estimates can be made sufficiently correlated.
 This is the subject of ongoing work.